Ecology and the Environment Learning Path

 Planet Earth is unique in the Solar System as it has just the right systems and resources to give rise to life.

-This free online course will review the systems and resources found on Earth such as the flow of energy around the planet, the cycling of matter, the geology of the planet, the Earth's atmosphere and biosphere, groundwater and surface water, and mineral, soil and biological resources.
+This course will review the systems and resources found on Earth such as the flow of energy around the planet, the cycling of matter, the geology of the planet, the Earth's atmosphere and biosphere, groundwater and surface water, and mineral, soil and biological resources.
 The course reviews the impact humans are having on these systems and resources and will look at air, soil and water pollutants, and how humans manage the land.

 This course will be of great interest to professionals working in areas related to the environmental sciences or earth sciences, to all teachers of geography and science, and to students who are thinking of a career in the environmental sciences or earth sciences.
-It should also be of interest to anyone who simply wants to understand better our physical place in the universe which is constantly evolving around us.
+It should also be of interest to anyone who simply wants to understand better our physical place in the universe which is constantly evolving around us.2-3 Hours50 Points

 Renewable Energy Sources

-This free online course is intended to introduce students to the whole area of energy sustainability, climate change and renewable energy technologies.
+This course Renewable Energy Sources is intended to introduce students to the whole area of energy sustainability, climate change and renewable energy technologies.
 Many greenhouse gases, such as carbon dioxide, nitrous oxide, and methane, occur naturally.
 However, during the past two centuries, human activities have also added significantly to the level of these naturally occurring gases.
 In particular, large amounts of carbon dioxide, nitrous oxide, and methane are produced by the use of non-renewable energy sources such as oil, natural gas and coal.
 For a sustainable future these fossil fuels will have to be replaced by renewable energy sources such as wind and solar energy, and biomass fuels.

 In this online course students will learn the connection between energy use and sustainability, how current energy use is contributing to global climate change, the difference between renewable and non-renewable energy sources, how to identify and distinguish between different forms of renewable energy, and understand the advantages and disadvantages of different renewable energy sources.